matter-labs/zksync-web-era-docs/docs/zk-stack/components/prover/circuits/main-vm.md

 - do not use sponges and only rely on src0/dst0
 - can not have src0/dst0 in memory, but use sponges (UMA, near_call, far call, ret)

-No longer in the cyclical part `VM` we set up different queues:
+No longer in the cyclical part `VM` we Setup different queues:

 1. Memory: